iamvitalyo/Aphrodite-AGI/readme.txt

 we need to use for seconds symbols and another calculatin 2/1 = first symbol of 2

+between man and woman ladyboy maybe they main

 Good luck, and dont forget to click "Star" button!